linuxboot/heads-wiki/Development/Contributing-to-Heads-Wiki.md

 **NOTE:** GitHub may send you an email about the `CNAME` failing to resolve.
 This is expected and harmless — you can safely ignore it.

-Please note that the URL is similar but NOT the same as the wiki pages feature in your fork in GitHub.
+Please note that the URL is similar but not the same as the wiki pages feature in your fork on GitHub.

 ### Verifying broken links
 Please verify `https://YOUR_USERNAME_HERE.github.io/heads-wiki/` with `https://validator.w3.org/checklink` prior to pushing your changes.